 General Mobile vs Desktop Traffic Statistics

 Getting a bird’s eye view lets us know what the big picture looks like before we dissect many aspects of all these mobile vs desktop usage stats.
-We kick things off by answering the most relevant question – what percentage of internet traffic is mobile?
+We kick things off by answering the most relevant question – how much web traffic is mobile?

-1. Mobile traffic accounts for 51.92% of all global online traffic.
+1. Mobile traffic accounts for 55% of all global online traffic in 2021.

 More than half of the world’s population browses the internet from the palm of their hand.
 According to mobile statistics, this percentage has been consistently hovering around the 50% mark since the start of 2017. А dip occurred at around the end of 2018, as the percentage fell to 47.19%.
 It made a comeback a year later to above 50%.
 Currently, the percentage of mobile users vs desktop ones is at a standstill, though expect mobile numbers to climb, as there are more than 300 million new mobile users each year.